mrspeaker/moncroffe/README.md

 	> main.makeAzerty(); // If you want ZQSD instead of WASD

-	> main.screen.network or main.screen.world... if you feelin' cheat-y
+	> window.Network or main.screen.world... if you feelin' cheat-y
 	(Next version will be driven by server, but this is just hacked together for fun)

 Running: